MicroEJ/docs/VEEWear/offloading.rst

 The Android Compatibility Kit can be evaluated by following :ref:`its documentation <runnning_on_android>`.

-The Offloading Framework is available on demand.
-You can contact :ref:`MicroEJ Support<get_support>` to evaluate this solution.
+An demonstration with a sample offloading framework is available on demand.
+You can contact :ref:`MicroEJ Support<get_support>` to test this demonstration.

 ..
    | Copyright 2008-2023, MicroEJ Corp.
 Content in this space is free